 Lemons are so funny!
 I mean, they don’t actually make me laugh unless I’m watching my dog lick one.
 I’m just in awe of what an anomaly they are.
 They are really quite intolerable as a standalone food, but when you add that tart, sour juice to baked goods?
 Oh my glorious perfection.
 There is nothing better than a good lemon dessert.
 It’s that sugar-lemon magic!

 I have created many lemony desserts in my life (keep reading for more ideas!), but very few of them rival these bars.
-The shortbread crust is PERFECT and we're basically making lemon curd to sit atop it.
+These lemon bars with shortbread crust is PERFECT and we’re basically making lemon curd to sit atop it.
 And guys.
 NOTHING is better than lemon curd.
 Nothing.
-I'm convinced that there are pools and pools of it in heaven.
+I’m convinced that there are pools and pools of it in heaven.

 STEP 1 – MAKE THE CRUST